President's Advisory Committee on Environmental Sustainability

 8. Working Groups

 The Committee may form working groups to provide focused support for development or implementation of specific projects and actively engage stakeholders beyond the Committee members.
-Working groups shall each develop a terms of reference, meet as frequently as needed to fulfil their objectives, and report back to the Committee at least once per term.
+Working groups shall each develop a terms of reference, and report back to the Committee at least once per year.
 All working groups shall have at least one member of the Committee.

 To recognize the intersectional nature of many sustainability initiatives and to avoid duplication of effort, certain working groups may jointly report to other University advisory committees and bodies.
-This collaborative approach should be articulated in each working group’s terms of reference as appropriate to the objectives from each advisory committee.
+This collaborative approach should be articulated in each working group’s terms of reference as appropriate.

 Working groups shall meet as often as required to meet their mandates as set by the Committee.